usb-c/STUSB4500/README.md

 # STUSB4500 SW drivers and tools (USB Power Delivery)
 Autonomous USB-C PD controller for Power Sinks / UFP (i.e. on the device's side) <br/>
-Simple solution for barrel connector replacement, using instead a universal USB connector.
+Simple solution for barrel connector replacement, by using instead a universal USB connector. <br/>
 Certified by USB-IF consortium for USB Type-C and USB Power Delivery applications (USB-C & USB PD). <br/>

 ## Application summary